rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 Both Json and XML could contain tab characters (0x09), CR (0x0d) and LF (0x0a).
 If the packets are serialized using .NET those special characters does not exist.
 Therefore it is a good practice to use formfeed (0x0c), e.g. ’\f’ in C/C++/C#.
-Formfeed won't be embedded in in the packets so the parser only needs to search the incoming buffer for 0x0c and deal with every packet.
+Formfeed won't be embedded in the packets so the parser only needs to search the incoming buffer for 0x0c and deal with every packet.

 Example of wrapping of a packet: